stefan-karlsson/aviene/.github/instructions/typescript.instructions.md

 - Use generic types for reusable components
 - Prefer type over interface for type aliases
 - Use readonly for immutable properties
+- Use adjective-first naming for types: describe capabilities before the entity (e.g., LengthCheckable, not CheckableLength).

 ## Modern JavaScript